-Man raped ex partner three times as she slept in her home
+Man raped ex-partner three times as she slept in her home

-HE BROKE through his ex-partner's bedroom window, saw her asleep in her underwear, allowed his attraction to her to get the better of him and raped her three times before he fled.
+HE BROKE through his ex-partner's bedroom window, saw her asleep in her underwear and raped her three times before he fled.

 DNA testing confirmed the father of her son, who was the subject of a domestic violence order banning him from being with 20m of her home, had sex with her in the night.